-Sir Robert Ayton (Aytoun or Aiton), courtier, poet and philosopher, was born at Kinaldie in Scotland in 1570, one of four sons of Andrew Ayton (d.1589) and his wife Mariona.
-He attended St Andrew’s University with his brother John.
+Sir Robert Ayton (Aytoun or Aiton), courtier, poet and philosopher, was buried in the south ambulatory of Westminster Abbey.
+He was born at Kinaldie in Scotland in 1570, one of four sons of Andrew Ayton (d.1589) and his wife Mariona.
+He attended St Andrew's University with his brother John.
 He wrote poems in several languages, including French and Scots, and has been credited with writing the original version of Auld Lang Syne.
 Robert became secretary to Anne of Denmark, queen of James I (and VI of Scotland), and later to Henrietta Maria, queen of Charles I. Many of his poems were addressed to the King and he was knighted in 1612.
-He died unmarried on 25 February 1638 and was buried in the south ambulatory of Westminster Abbey.
+He died unmarried on 25 February 1638.

 On his monument there is a bronze bust by Francesco Fanelli.
 This is flanked by standing figures of Apollo and Athene who originally wore crowns and held a wreath over the bust.
 A bronze cartouche of arms appears above: "on a cross engrailed between four crescents, a rose".
 The motto means "And plucked they will give forth an odour".
 The inscription plate, in the form of a sheep's skin, has a Latin inscription which can be translated: